thakim1/canderas/README.md

 ## Folder Structure

-- Evaluation: Contains scripts to evaluate models on the data in Images
+- `Evaluation`: Contains scripts to evaluate models on the data in Images
-- Training: Contains training script & original dataloader to the harmony server, Subfolder with pretrained Models
+- `Training`: Contains training script & original dataloader to the harmony server, Subfolder with pretrained Models
-- Pruning_Quantization: Holds the scripts/code for pruning and quantization
+- `Pruning_Quantization`: Holds the scripts/code for pruning and quantization
-- Images: Holds Example Images to evaluate/showcase
+- `Images`: Holds Example Images to evaluate/showcase
-- Hardware_Optimization: Contains scripts/code to optimize the pretrained models for the Jetson
+- `Hardware_Optimization`: Contains scripts/code to optimize the pretrained models for the Jetson

-- run_docker: runs the docker container
+- `run_docker`: Starts container with lengthy command detailed in [docker section](#some-commands-to-get-along-with-docker-easily).
-- test_l4tml_container.py: Tests the container
+- `test_l4tml_container.py`: Basic test for base image dependencies/libraries
 - showcase.py ...
 TODO

 ## Important Resources